 The skin samples echoed the observations, showing a marked increase in collagen and elastin.

-How To Use LLLT:
+How To Use Red Light:

 - Find a home device that is FDA approved or visit your aesthetician or dermatologist for a professional light therapy session.